Fail-Safe for Faulty Cell Division Found

 The team continues to search for molecular players involved in aneuploidy monitoring and suppression.

 On June 1, 2016, the Hormel Institute celebrated a two-year building project that doubled its size and will greatly expand its cancer research capabilities.
 Among the new labs is one housing a high-resolution electron microscope that captures 2-D and 3-D images using cryo-electron microscopy.
-Read more in a news release.
+Article Published in June 2016.